Jenny Lake Campground Overview

 Jenny Lake Campground is a tent-only campground.
-Trailers, campers, and pop-up roof tents are not permitted.
-Each campsite includes a compact gravel parking space for one vehicle no larger than eight feet high and 14 feet long, a tent pad, a picnic table, a fire pit with metal fire grate, bear-proof food storage lockers, and access to nearby water spigots, flush toilets, and two coin-operated showers.
+Trailers, campers, pop ups and ALL towables are not permitted.
+Each campsite includes a compact gravel parking space for ONE VEHICLE NO LARGER THAN 8 FEET HIGH AND 14 FEET LONG, a tent pad, a picnic table, a fire pit with metal fire grate, bear-proof food storage lockers, and access to nearby water spigots, flush toilets, and two token-operated showers.
 Only two tents are permitted per site.

 ADA Access: Three campsites are ADA compliant, and feature accessible picnic tables, leveled sites, and leveled pathways to accessible restrooms and payphone.
 One coin-operated shower is also ADA accessible.
 Routes to the amphitheater are not wheelchair accessible.

 There is no WiFi/internet service at Jenny Lake Campground.
 The closest public wireless internet access is at the Craig Thomas Discovery & Visitor Center in Moose.
 Cellular coverage varies, and may be available depending on location within the campground and service provider.
 There is a campground host on-site, and a house phone located at the kiosk.
 Firewood, ice, and supplies can be purchased at the nearby Jenny Lake Store and not in the campground.

 Jenny Lake Campground is situated within short walking distance of Jenny Lake and right along the Grand Teton National Park bike path.
 The campground straddles a glacial moraine covered with an open forest of lodgepole pine, subalpine fir and Douglas fir.
 Across the lake, Teewinot Mountain, Cascade Canyon and Mount St. John dominate the landscape.